 After Safe Mode starts, try to uninstall the problematic application.

 That’s about it, I hope these solutions helped you to uninstall your program normally.
-If you have any comments, or questions, just reach for the comment section below.
+If you have any comments or questions, just reach out to the comment section below.

 Restart your computer, then use a third-party uninstaller for the problematic software.
 Find more solutions in our complete fix.